 (ii) each with a term of office beginning on the commencement day that is the balance of the member’s term of office remaining immediately before the commencement day.

-[Clause 4 inserted by No. 19 of 2016 s.
+[Clause 4 inserted: No. 19 of 2016 s.
 98.]

 5. Transitional provisions for Maternal Mortality Committee, Perinatal and Infant Mortality Committee and Anaesthetic Mortality Committee